-For the fiscal year ended September 30, 2023, the Company maintained employment agreements with its Chief Executive Officer, Chief Financial Officer, and Chief Operating Officer.
-Each of the agreements are with the Company's predecessor, Richtech Creative Displays LLC, and provide for paid holidays, health insurance eligibility, and severance as required by applicable law.
+For the fiscal year ended September 30, 2023, the Company maintained employment agreements with its Chief Executive Officer, Chief Operating Officer and President.
+Each of the agreements provide for paid holidays, health insurance eligibility, and severance as required by applicable law.
 Following termination of employment, the executives agreed to refrain from (i) hiring or attempting to hire any current employees of the Company; and (ii) solicit business from current clients or clients who have retained the Company in the 6-month period immediately preceding the employment termination.